unitsofmeasurement/unit-tck/README.md

   you must provide with this class.

 ## Running
-To execute the TCK, simply execute
+To run the TCK, simply execute
 ```
 mvn clean test
 ```